- Explore the treasures of the 9,999-Room Forbidden City

 Later in this afternoon, you will visit a hutong (alleyway), the old quarters of Beijing that are comprised of siheyuans (courtyard homes), which once made up the majority of Beijing’s old city planning.
 While there, you will have fun learning to apply Peking Opera facial makeup.

 In the evening, you will enjoy dinner and a show.
 Your guide will arrange you a delicious and special Peking duck dinner.
 A royal dish in ancient Beijing, Peking duck is a slow-roasted duck served with paper-thin pancakes, thinly sliced scallions and cucumbers, and drizzled with hoisin sauce.
-Afterwards, enjoy an exciting kungfu show.
+Afterward, enjoy an exciting kungfu show.

 Day 3: Great Wall Hiking and Toboggan - Mutianyu

-Today, you will see one of world’s most important cultural and historical legacies: the Great Wall.
+Today, you will see one of the world’s most important cultural and historical legacies: the Great Wall.
 Drive one-and-a-half hours to the Mutianyu Great Wall, a restored section of the wall that boasts majestic views of the Chinese countryside.
 Located in Huairou District within the city limits of Beijing, Mutianyu served as the northern barrier defending the capital and the imperial tombs.
-There are 22 watchtowers on this 7,381-foot (2,250 meter) section.
+There are 22 watchtowers on this 7,381-foot (2,250 m) section.
 When you arrive at Mutianyu, you take a ride on the cable car to the top or take a chair lift up.
 Along the way, enjoy the spectacular mountain view and get to know how this magnificent structure was made.
 When children walk through the worn-out beacon towers, they can imagine what an ancient war was like.
 Your family will enjoy a picnic lunch on the wall before departing down the wall via an adrenaline-fueled toboggan ride for a truly once-in-a-lifetime experience.
 Overnight camping on the Great Wall is an option for adventurous families that enjoy the great outdoors.

 In the afternoon, you will drive back to Beijing to see giant pandas at Beijing Zoo, which is home to 10 of the magical creatures.